Sacri Monti interview with Brenden Dellar, Dylan Donovan, Anthony Meier, and Evan Wenskay

 When did you decide that you wanted to start writing and performing your own music?
 What brought that decision about for you?

-Brenden: I had these friends in elementary school that where twin brothers and they had guitars and took lessons and I thought that was pretty rad, so I hung out with them and learned Beatles’ songs and wrote a few songs, all of course in a sketchy fourth grade way, and played at lunch ‘n stuff at school ha-ha-ha.
+Brenden: I had these friends in elementary school that were twin brothers, and they had guitars and took lessons, and I thought that was pretty rad.
+So I hung out with them and learned Beatles songs and wrote a few songs, all of course in a sketchy fourth-grade way, and played at lunch and stuff at school, ha-ha-ha.

 Dylan: Uhhh, I’d say I never really did.
 I just always enjoyed playing for the sake of playing, I love it!